How Much Does It Cost to Start a Trucking Company?

 • Business Line of Credit: A business line of credit offers a flexible credit line where funds renew as you pay off your debt.
 Shorter repayment periods and minimum withdrawal requirements make this better for companies with high short-term needs.

-Freight factoring is a process in which you sell your outstanding invoices to a factoring company.
-The invoice factoring company provides a lump sum of 80-90% of the invoice’s total value upfront.
+• Freight Factoring: Freight factoring is an extremely popular option for carriers in need of funding for their trucking business.
+Because of its popularity, we’ll discuss this financing option a bit more in-depth.
+The process involves selling your outstanding invoices to a factoring company, who then provides a lump sum of 80-90% of the invoice’s total value upfront.
 After the factoring company collects on the invoice, you receive the remaining balance of the invoice minus a small factoring fee.

 Since factoring is not considered a loan, you are provided the money you need to run your business without going into debt.
 Of course, you need to have customers with outstanding invoices for freight factoring to serve as a useful financing solution.
 If you don’t have unfilled invoices, freight factoring isn’t an option.